 Several Isle of Wight animal attractions carry a catastrophically high risk of being surrounded by an irritating family, such as mine.
 Tapnell Farm Park, Amazon World, Wildheart Animal Sanctuary and Monkey Haven all have more pushchairs than Argos.

-However, some animal attractions offer something a bit simpler which may appeal to grown-ups looking for a quiet day out.
-I can't guarantee you won't get an ice cream dropped on your foot by a six year old, but the risk is certainly lower at places such as:
+However, some animal attractions offer something a bit simpler that may appeal to grown-ups looking for a quiet day out.
+I can't guarantee you won't get irritated by a six year old, but the risk is certainly lower at places such as:

-However, some animal attractions offer something a bit simpler which may appeal to grown-ups looking for a quiet day out.
-I can't guarantee you won't get an ice cream dropped on your foot by a six year old, but the risk is certainly lower at places such as:
+However, some animal attractions offer something a bit simpler that may appeal to grown-ups looking for a quiet day out.
+I can't guarantee you won't get irritated by a six year old, but the risk is certainly lower at places such as:

-- Isle of Wight Donkey Sanctuary - free entry, popular attraction in the South Wight on the way to Ventnor, cafe
+- Isle of Wight Donkey Sanctuary - free entry, popular attraction in the South Wight on the way to Ventnor.
+Voted the Best Large Attraction at the Red Funnel Isle of Wight Awards 2022.
+It also has its own café.

 - Isle of Wight Deer Farm - working farm near Carisbrooke which opened to the public in 2019, offering walking and driving tours

-Fans of sitting down and holding on to their hats will enjoy the twoopen top buses which tour the Isle of Wight in the summer months.
-You can get a hop on-hop off ticket which covers both, and it works out better value if you travel in a group of five.
+Fans of sitting down and holding on to their hats will enjoy the two open top buses that tour the Isle of Wight in the summer months.
+You can get a hop on-hop off ticket that covers both, and it works out better value if you travel in a group of five.

 Your options are: